Pet Passport Trinidad Tobago

 - Veterinarian Health Certificate for Trinidad and Tobago stating that your pet is in good health and free from infectious diseases.

 - Notification to the Veterinary Officer of the scheduled time of arrival at least 24 hours prior to landing.

-Entry to Trinadad and Tobago from all other countries not listed above will be subject to 6 months of quarantine.
+Entry to Trinadad and Tobago from high-rabies countries will be subject to 6 months of quarantine.

 This completes a pet passport for your dog or cat to enter Trinidad and Tobago.

 Whenever you travel to a foreign country like Trinidad and Tobago, it is always advisable to carry some form of identification indicating ownership of your pet.

 Failure to comply with these regulations will mean that your pet will be refused entry or returned to the country of origin or placed in quarantine, all at the expense of the person responsible for your pet.

 Inspection: All domestic dogs and cats must be free of evidence of disease